2014 Japanese Grand Prix: Race

 DRS was enabled on lap 24.
 Although Hamilton had closed Rosberg's lead to half a second and used DRS, he could not pass his teammate.
 Räikkönen made a pit stop this lap, which went wrong as his mechanics struggled to install a right-front wheel nut correctly.
 Hamilton tried to pass Rosberg again the following lap by running in his slipstream, but Rosberg held the line and had enough acceleration to defend first place.
 Hamilton held a tighter line, while Rosberg complained of more oversteer on lap 26.
 On lap 27, Hamilton forgot to deactivate his DRS system and lost control of his rear; his brakes locked, and he went onto the turn one run-off area.
 However, he caught up to Rosberg and ran closely behind his teammate into the hairpin without trying to pass.
 Hamilton moved across the track during the lap in an attempt to pass; Rosberg's car shuddered, and Hamilton got a better run onto the pit-lane straight.
 He was in Rosberg's slipstream before passing him on the outside heading into the first turn to take the lead on lap 29.
 Hamilton pushed hard and pulled away from Rosberg, who lost control heading into the pit-lane straight.

 Gutiérrez lost ninth position on lap 30 when he was passed by Kvyat, who drove through standing water on the inside of the pit lane straight and used DRS.
 Vettel made his second pit stop for intermediate tyres on the same lap, rejoining in fifth behind Ricciardo but ahead of both Williams cars.
 Button, still third, recorded faster lap times than Rosberg, closing the gap to 12.8 seconds by the beginning of lap 31.
 Pérez overtook Gutiérrez to take over tenth position on the same lap.
 Button made a second pit stop for new intermediate tyres at the end of lap 31; his pit crew also changed his steering wheel, lengthening the stop and putting him behind both Red Bull drivers.
-Vettel recorded a new fastest lap of the race at one minute and 51.915 seconds, 2.3 seconds quicker than Hamilton.
+Vettel recorded a new fastest lap of the race at 1:51.915, 2.3 seconds quicker than Hamilton.
 Rosberg made his second pit stop, for new intermediate tyres, on lap 33 and came out behind Ricciardo.
 Magnussen experienced understeer and spun 360 degrees after running onto a run-off area.
 Hamilton made a pit stop at the end of lap 35 for new intermediate tyres, giving Ricciardo the lead.
 Heavy rain began to fall on lap 36; Ricciardo made his pit stop during this lap and rejoined fifth, behind Hamilton, Rosberg, Vettel and Button.
 On lap 38, Magnussen ran wide onto the first-turn run-off area, while Vergne went off the track at the second corner and Vettel drove into a gravel trap at the S-turns; all three drivers continued running.
 Ricciardo closed up to Button on the same lap and attempted to pass him around the inside at the hairpin; Button defended his position, and Ricciardo ran wide.